Table of content

 In a rights issue, a company gives its existing shareholders the right to purchase more shares.
 Since the shareholders get to purchase shares directly from the company instead of the secondary market, the price of the shares is usually set lower than its current market price.
 The number of shares that an existing shareholder is eligible to apply for is dependent on the number of shares they hold.

 Purchasing more shares through a rights issue is not mandatory.
-For instance, a shareholder who doesn’t wish to subscribe to the issue may choose to either let the right expire or transfer it to another shareholder.
+For instance, a shareholder who does not wish to subscribe to the issue may choose to either let the right expire or transfer it to another shareholder.
+Companies issue rights for a number of reasons such as capital requirement for business expansion, debt pay-offs, improving operations and so on.
+However, every rights issue must be judged for their or demerit as one would not want to invest money in a bad corporate decision.

 Features of a rights issue